Unleash/next-unleash/README.md

 **This project is considered a POC.
 APIs and components might change**

 ## Not solved yet:
 - Client side update of toggles.
-We should use SSR or similar to update the client toggles when changes are detected.
+We should use SSE or similar to update the client toggles when changes are detected.
 Currently these changes are only picket up during reload (SSR).
 - A wrapper component.
 It would provably be easier to use if there where some kind of react component you could use to wrap your components.
 - Figure out if there are ways to configure the middleware with next.js so that users don't have to introduce custom server.
+- Make it easy to configure toggles you care about in the app.

 ## How to use